 What are the best types of exercise during pregnancy?

 Dr. DiMatteo: Many types of exercise are safe during pregnancy including walking, swimming, stationary cycling, and low-impact aerobics.
 If you are already running, jogging, and strength training you can typically continue these activities.
 Yoga and pilates can also be safe, however, it’s important to modify some of the poses to manage symptoms associated with staying in one position for a long period of time or lying on your back.
 Ask your medical provider before starting a new regimen or if you have questions about continuing your pre-pregnancy activity.

-Can you help me determine the best exercise during my pregnancy?
+Can my doctor help me determine the best exercise during my pregnancy?

-Dr. DiMatteo: I’d love to!
+Dr. DiMatteo: Absolutely!
+Your provider should be well versed in the best exercises.
+It’s a good idea to find one who can work with your current routines and lifestyle.
 My approach is to work with a woman to customize a program that meets her wishes, needs, and goals.
-When determining the best exercises, I look at your current activity level, understand what you’re comfortable with, and help find activities that you may enjoy through every trimester.
+When determining the best exercises, I look at their current activity level, understand what they are comfortable with, and help find activities that they may enjoy through every trimester.
 Once we’ve established a plan together, we monitor the routine and make modifications as the pregnancy progresses.

-I’ve learned that for most women, the exercise that you enjoy is what you will continue, both during your pregnancy and after.
+I’ve learned that for most women, the exercise that they enjoy is what they will continue, both during pregnancy and after pregnancy.